PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 ### Design Document

-About design document of paddle-mobile,please refer to [here](https://github.com/PaddlePaddle/paddle-mobile/blob/develop/doc/design_doc.md).For more details,please refer to [Issue](https://github.com/PaddlePaddle/paddle-mobile/issues) to know more about previous design and discussion.
+About design document of paddle-mobile, please refer to [here](https://github.com/PaddlePaddle/paddle-mobile/blob/develop/doc/design_doc.md).
+For more details, please refer to [Issue](https://github.com/PaddlePaddle/paddle-mobile/issues) to know more about previous design and discussion.

 ### Development Document

-Development document is mainly about build,operation and other problems.As a developer,you can combine the development document with contribution document.
+Development document is mainly about build, operation and other problems.
+As a developer, you can combine the development document with contribution document.

 * [iOS](https://github.com/PaddlePaddle/paddle-mobile/blob/develop/doc/development_ios.md).
 * [Android_CPU](https://github.com/PaddlePaddle/paddle-mobile/blob/develop/doc/development_android.md).